Cognigy/Documentation/docs/en/docs/live-agent/tools/odata-endpoint.md

 | inbox_id         | ID of the inbox associated with the event         | Number | 1                                                                                                                      |
 | user_id          | ID of the user associated with the event          | Number | 3                                                                                                                      |

-**Note:**
+!!! note

-Due to the potentially large quantity of data that can be returned, it's recommended to use the `$top` query option to limit the number of records returned and prevent potential query timeouts.
+    To avoid potential query timeouts due to large data volumes, use the `$top` query option to limit the number of returned records.### User

-### User

 **Description:**